 - Routine Patient Care-initial steps identified in Newborn Care Protocol 2.13. - Call for Paramedic intercept, if available.
 If not available, call for AEMT intercept. - For premature infants, consider additional warming techniques, including newborn heating pad or wrapping the torso and extremities of the baby in foodgrade or medical-grade plastic wrap. - If the mouth or nose is obstructed or heavy secretions are present, suction oropharynx then nares using a bulb syringe or mechanical suction using the lowest pressure that effectively removes the secretions, not to exceed 120 mm Hg. - If ventilations are inadequate, or if the chest fails to rise, or the heart rate is less then 100, initiate positive pressure (bag-valve-mask) ventilations at 40 60 breaths per minute. - Note: Resuscitation should be initiated with room air.
 Use oxygen if newborn is premature or low birth weight.
-If no response to resuscitation after 90 seconds, supplement with 100% oxygen. - o Inflation pressures should be individualized to achieve an increase in heart rate or movement of the chest with each breath.
-Be aware that bag-valve-mask pop-off valves may deliver inconsistent results. - After 30 seconds of ventilations, assess heart rate: - Auscultate apical beat with a stethoscope or palpate the pulse by lightly grasping the base of the umbilical cord. - For heart rate <100, reassess ventilatory technique and continue ventilations. - For heart rate <60 after attempts to correct ventilations: - Initiate CPR at a 3:1 ratio (for a rate of 90 compressions/minute and 30 ventilations/minute).
+If no response to resuscitation after 90 seconds, supplement with 100% oxygen. - Inflation pressures should be individualized to achieve an increase in heart rate or movement of the chest with each breath.
+Be aware that bag-valvemask pop-off valves may deliver inconsistent results. - After 30 seconds of ventilations, assess heart rate: - Auscultate apical beat with a stethoscope or palpate the pulse by lightly grasping the base of the umbilical cord. - For heart rate <100, reassess ventilatory technique and continue ventilations. - For heart rate <60 after attempts to correct ventilations: - Initiate CPR at a 3:1 ratio (for a rate of 90 compressions/minute and 30 ventilations/minute).
 Minimize interruptions.
 Reassess every 60 seconds; if not improving, continue CPR with 100% oxygen until recovery of a normal heart rate, then resume room air.

-- If meconium is present and the newborn is not vigorous (poor muscle tone, weak respiratory effort, or heart rate <100 bpm), perform direct endotracheal suctioning via meconium aspirator. - If bag valve mask ventilation is inadequate or chest compressions are indicated, intubate the infant using a 3.0 mm to 4.0 mm endotracheal tube.
-(For an infant born before 28 weeks gestation, a 2.5 mm endotracheal tube should be used.) - After direct visualization, improvement in heart rate and EtCO2 are the best indicators of whether the tube is properly placed in the trachea. - Establish IV/IO access.
-Obtain blood sample if possible. - If hypovolemia is suspected, administer 10 mL/kg bolus 0.9% NaCl over 5 10 minutes. - o If the heart rate fails to improve with chest compressions, administer epinephrine (1:10,000) 0.01 - 0.03 mg/kg IV (0.1 - 0.3 mL/kg). - o IV/IO is preferred route for epinephrine-if there is a delay in establishing access, may administer via ETT 0.05 to 0.1 mg/kg (1:10,000). - o If glucose level is <60 mg/dl: - Administer dextrose per Pediatric Color Coded Appendix A2.
+- If bag valve mask ventilation is inadequate or chest compressions are indicated, intubate the infant using a 3.0 mm to 4.0 mm endotracheal tube.
+(For an infant born before 28 weeks gestation, a 2.5 mm endotracheal tube should be used.) - Meconium aspiration may be indicated if airway is obstructed. - o After direct visualization, improvement in heart rate and EtCO2 are the best indicators of whether the tube is properly placed in the trachea. - Establish IV/IO access.
+Obtain blood sample if possible. - If hypovolemia is suspected, administer 10 mL/kg bolus 0.9% NaCl over 5 10 minutes. - o If the heart rate fails to improve with chest compressions, administer epinephrine (1:10,000) (0.1 mg/mL) 0.01 0.03 mg/kg IV (0.1 0.3 mL/kg). - IV/IO is preferred route for epinephrine-if there is a delay in establishing access, may administer via ETT 0.05 to 0.1 mg/kg (1:10,000) (0.1 mg/mL). - o If glucose level is <60 mg/dl: - Administer dextrose per Pediatric Color Coded Appendix A2.